New Exclusive Peacock Bass Fishery - Brazil

-In the 12' x 23' dining sitting lounge, you'll enjoy international and regional dishes, plus chilled wines, ice-cold beer, soft drinks, and Brazilian-style margaritas.
+In the 12' x 23' dining sitting lounge, you'll enjoy international and regional dishes, plus chilled wines, ice-cold beer, hard liquor, soft drinks, and Brazilian-style margaritas.
 Fresh bread and pastries are baked daily.
 Bilingual host.

 River Plate does not overfish.
 Every few days—while you’re out fishing—the floating cabins are moved to fresh and unfished waters.

 River Plate's improved logistics allow them to access and operate in these extremely remote areas.
 Very shallow-draft tunnel barges help them to stage supplies and fuel closer to the camp.

-you'll depart on a 3 ½ hour charter flight to the Uneuixi River.
+After you arrive in Manaus and clear customs, a River Plate representative will drive you to a five-star hotel, the first night is included in the package.
+Day 2, at approximately 6:30 a.m., you'll depart on a 3.5 hour charter flight to the Uneuixi/Roçado River.
 You'll take an Express boat ride to the floating cabins.
 If time allows, you'll fish for a few hours in the afternoon.

-2019 Rates:8-nights and 6-full days guided fishing
+7-nights and 6-full days guided fishing

-All community compensations, fees, and costs for fishing in Exclusive Private Waters’ leases; double-occupancy lodging (unless Premium Single Occupancy package is selected), charter flights in Brazil, all necessary ground transfers in Brazil, one overnight at a luxury hotel in Manaus (upon arrival only), use of guide-operated 20-foot shallow drafting bass boat per two anglers, fishing licenses, all meals at fishing destination, beverages at fishing location (Brazilian wine, beer, hard liquor, bottled water, juices, and soft drinks), daily laundry service at fishing destinations (see weight restrictions above), maid service at fishing destinations, and upon request Larry's 65-page eBook Fly-Fishing for Peacock Bass.
+All community compensations, fees, and costs for fishing in Exclusive Private Waters’ leases; double-occupancy lodging (unless Premium Single Occupancy package is selected), charter flights in Brazil, all necessary ground transfers in Brazil, one overnight at a luxury hotel in Manaus (upon arrival only), use of guide-operated 20-foot shallow drafting bass boat per two anglers, fishing licenses, all meals at the fishing destination, beverages at fishing location (Brazilian wine, beer, hard liquor, bottled water, juices, and soft drinks), daily laundry service at fishing destinations (see weight restrictions above), maid service at the fishing destinations, and upon request Larry's 65-page eBook Fly-Fishing for Peacock Bass.
 One rod, one reel, and fishing line are available at the fly-in cabin barges upon request – advise 30 days before departure.

-International airfare, Brazilian visa, suggested gratuities $250.00 for staff and $250.00 for guides, food and beverages in Manaus and private city tours, special transfers and hotel reservations when not arriving with the party, airport departure tax, satellite phone calls ($5.00/minute) at camp, internet connection ($10.00/minute – minimum charged, one minute) at camp, extra hotel overnights or day rooms, any last moment taxes, fees, stamps, or compensations of any form levied by the local authorities, baitcasting lures, fly fishing tackle, spinning tackle, catfishing rigs, insect repellent, sunscreen, medicines, and anything not mentioned under inclusions.
+Packages Do Not Include:International airfare, Brazilian visa, suggested gratuities $250.00 for staff and $250.00 for guides, food and beverages in Manaus and private city tours, special transfers and hotel reservations when not arriving with the party, airport departure tax, satellite phone calls ($5.00/minute) at camp, internet connection ($10.00/minute – minimum charged, one minute) at camp, extra hotel overnights or day rooms, any last moment taxes, fees, stamps, or compensations of any form levied by the local authorities, baitcasting lures, fly fishing tackle, spinning tackle, catfishing rigs, insect repellent, sunscreen, medicines, Global Rescue, travel insurance, and anything not mentioned under inclusions.

 Peacock Bass Fishing Tips and Tactics

-Like largemouth bass, peacocks often prefer structure—rocks, fallen logs, points and sand bars are hiding places for baitfish, so this is where the peacocks will usually be lurking.
+Like largemouth bass, peacocks often prefer structure—rocks, fallen logs, points, and sand bars are hiding places for baitfish, so this is where the peacocks will usually be lurking.
 Of course, you should always heed the guide’s recommendations on where to cast.

 When fishing topwater lures or flies, novice peacock anglers tend to set the hook too fast.
-Peacocks will often just slap at the lure to stunt it and then come back around and firmly grab it on the second pass.
+Peacocks will often slap at the lure to stunt it and then come back around and firmly grab it on the second pass.
 It’s difficult to remember at first, but don’t set the hook on the strike.
 If you can’t see the plug or fly after about three seconds, drop your rod tip and set the hook as hard as you can.
 Big peacocks have very tough skin around their mouths and tend to grip the plug or fly firmly.